cfalta/ADT/README.md

 There are already a lot of different frameworks out there and I don't want to create another one.
 The idea of ADT is to fill the gap between what's already available and what might be a useful tool.
 Comments, ideas and opinions are very welcome.

-At the moment, the functionality is divided in 6 scripts, which are briefly described below.
+At the moment, the functionality is divided in multiple scripts, which are briefly described below.
 See the help section of each Powershell function for more details.

 ### Invoke-Profiler
 Invoke-Profiler is an Information Gathering tool that returns useful information for an attacker on User, Computer, Groups and Group Policies.
 It automatically creates a kind of "management summary" on all information if no parameters are supplied.
 If a specific profile was chosen (e.g. User), all data is returned as custom powershell objects so it can be reused.
 CSV and GridView export is also included.